Adhi-S12/portfolio-challenge/README.md

-### solution for Portfolio Challenge by DevChallenges.io
+### Solution for Portfolio challenge by DevChallenges.io